Asia Theological Association: Accreditation

 ATA awards theological degreees.
 It is a member of the International Council for Evangelical Theological Education.

 ATA is the Asian sponsor of the International Council for Evangelical Theological Education (ICETE), the theological education network covering all the continents that operates under the auspices of the World Evangelical Alliance (WEA).
 This effectively partners ATA with established accreditation bodies from other regions of the world, such as The Association for Biblical Higher Education (ABHE) in North America.

 Asia Theological Association accredits theological seminaries in the Asian region.
 However, not all seminaries accredited by ATA are recognised by the respective government.
-Christian seminaries and theological colleges in India are not recognized by the University Grants Commission therefore, ATA degrees and doctorates are not recognized under Section 22 of the UGC Act.
-Since there are no government or UGC approved Seminaries or Divinity Schools in India that provide degrees in biblical languages and Christian theology, the degrees accredited by ATA institutions are recognised by Universities and Seminaries outside of Indian peninsular, especially in Europe, Australia and North America.
+Christian seminaries and theological colleges in India are not recognized by the University Grants Commission (UGC).
+Since there are no government or UGC approved Seminaries or Divinity Schools in India that provide degrees in biblical languages and Christian theology, the degrees accredited by ATA institutions are recognised by universities and seminaries outside of Indian peninsular, especially in Europe, Australia and North America.